CitlalliAvalos/Understanding-Virtual-Assistants-A-Systematic-Review/README.md

 ## Citation
 This dataset is licensed under [CC BY 4.0](https://creativecommons.org).
+This dataset is associated with an article currently under review:
+Avalos Montiel, C. S., Rodríguez García, J. G., & Mendoza, S.
-If you use this data, please cite the corresponding article:
+*Understanding Virtual Assistants: A Systematic Review* (under review) If you use this data, please cite.